 The Global Challenges Research Fund (GCRF) is a 5-year £1.5Bn fund and a key component in the delivery of the UK Aid Strategy: tackling global challenges in the national interest.
 The fund aims to ensure that UK research takes a leading role in addressing the problems faced by developing countries through:

 Following a highly competitive call for outline proposals, Research Councils UK invites 52 outlines representing a broad range of development challenges to develop full proposals.
 Between £8M - £20M (100% full economic cost) will be available for each Hub, provided over a 5 year period starting on 1st December 2018.
 Depending on the quality of the applications received we anticipate awarding 12-15 Hubs.

 Each Hub is required to demonstrate:

-The Intention to Submit survey must be completed by 29th September 2017.
-Outline proposals must be submitted via Je-S by 16:00Greenwich Mean Time (GMT) on 9th November 2017.
+Please note that submission to this call is by invitation only.
+Full proposals must be submitted via Je-S by 16:00 British Summer Time (BST) on 24th May 2018.
 Late submissions will not be accepted.

 Information about the outline stage of this call can be found below:

 The outline call text and guidance documents are available (as a combined PDF).

 For further information please email firstname.lastname@example.org, or contact Sian Rowland on 01793 444014.